brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 [Table of Contents](#table-of-contents)

-## Step 4, Part B: Set Palette Source
+## Step 4, Part B: Set Palette Sources

-The `SOURCE` property is an optional property.
+The `SOURCE` and `SOURCE_URL` properties are an optional properties.

 The palette source should be a string describing the original source of the palette colors.

-If the palette was inspired by or taken from a website, the `SOURCE` property should be the URL of the website.
+If the palette was inspired by or taken from a website, the `SOURCE_URL` property should be the URL of the website.

 [Table of Contents](#table-of-contents)